 Experts agree that obesity is a complex and large-scale issue.
-While the severity of the problem is clear, answers on what to do about it can be less so.
+While the severity of the problem is clear, answers on what to do about it are less so.

 For many people with obesity, maintaining long-term weight loss through diet and exercise alone proves challenging.
 One solution, however, has been shown to help people lose weight and keep it off: bariatric surgery.